wilsonchyw/Vocab-Book-NextJS/README.md

 ## Vocabsitory
 [Vocabsitory](https://vocabsitory.site/)(Vocabulary Repository) is an application combined with the forgetting curve to learn new words.
 It helps to learn vocabulary in an more efficient way.<p />

-This application also demonstrate the integration of NextJS with SSL, Knex, Firebase and Nginx

-The demonstration is deployed on Oracle cloud and Cloudflare.
+The [demonstration](https://vocabsitory.site/) integrate NextJS with SSL, Knex, Firebase and Nginx.
+It deployed on Oracle cloud and Cloudflare.
 It is Ad-free and free for use.

  <img src="https://i.imgur.com/FanQzUF.png" width="300">